 In 1947, S.L.A.
 Marshall published Men Against Fire, in which he claimed 90% of WWII soldiers never fired their weapon due to an innate "phobia" of killing another.
 Although that particular claim was soon questioned, the U.S. Army took the possibility seriously, and began training soldiers to specifically ease this in hopes of a more effective force.
-Dave Grossman, who served in the U.S. Army and taught psychology at West Point, investigates how the military encourages soldiers to overcome reluctance to kill through interviews with and personal accounts from other soldiers.
+In his first book, On Killing, Dave Grossman investigated how the military encourages soldiers to overcome reluctance to kill through interviews with and personal accounts from other soldiers.

 Dive into the Vietnam War from the eyes of a serviceman treating his fellow combatants.
 Stationed in Japan, Ron Glasser was a pediatrician turned army doctor.
 Here, he not only shares his own experiences but also transcribes the stories of his patients and those who staffed the hospital by his side, from nurses to special ops.